Tribal Communication and Consultation

 CDFW, out of respect for tribal sovereignty and the unique and separate governmental status of tribes, seeks and encourages collaborative relationships with tribes, including for the co-management of resources, where appropriate.
-CDFW has adopted a Tribal Communication and Consultation Policy to help establish and foster these relationships.
+CDFW has adopted a Tribal Communication and Consultation Policy (PDF) to help establish and foster these relationships.
 That policy is the foundation of CDFW’s efforts to work cooperatively, communicate effectively, and consult with tribes.
 It establishes a formal process for engaging in government-to-government consultations.
 The policy implements and builds on Executive Order B-10-11 and the California Natural Resources Agency Tribal Consultation Policy.

 In order to have a meaningful Tribal Communication and Consultation Policy, the Director has appointed a Tribal Liaison for CDFW.
 The Tribal Liaison coordinates the communication and consultation efforts of CDFW, responds to tribal inquiries, and advises the Director on policy matters relating to tribal affairs.
 At the request of a tribe, the Tribal Liaison will help facilitate government-to-government consultations or other meetings with CDFW staff as appropriate.